-We are pleased to inform you that Williamsport Area School District will be implementing a new program available to schools participating in the National School Lunch and School Breakfast Programs called the Community Eligibility Provision (CEP).
+We are pleased to inform you that the Williamsport Area School District will be participating in the Community Eligibility Provision (CEP) program again for the 2023/2024 School year.

 What does this mean for you and your children attending our schools?